 How do I open it?
 When?
 Who has the key?
 Why do some doors remain closed when others open without being asked?
 Why can’t some thresholds be crossed back into the world we used to know?
 Is this the door I’ve been looking for?

 Like Rilke suggests in his “Letters to a Young Poet”—and Rilke must have known what he was talking about—we should live the questions, hoping that one day the answers may present themselves.

 I can be patient.
 I’ll come back tomorrow.

-Meanwhile, more doors clamor for my attention: the two novels by my bedside I’ve been reading at the same time, the song I’m listening to on a loop, the raw poem I stumbled upon that seized me by the throat and won’t let go.
+Meanwhile, more doors clamor for my attention: the two novels by my bedside I have been reading at the same time, the song I’m listening to on a loop, the raw poem I stumbled upon that seized me by the throat and won’t let go.
 I fling all these doors open and, in return, they open something inside me.
 I can almost see it—whatever it is that knows me—beyond the threshold.

 The world is filled with doors.
-They’re not all intricately carved and iron-studded.
+They are not all intricately carved and iron-studded.
 Some of them balance invisible thresholds within reach, only to retreat when we come too close.
 Then one day, when we expect it the least, they let us in—that book, that painting, that song—and we step through into some truth we always knew was there.

 ~ ~ ~

 PS–I’ve since found out that the door in the image above is 300 years old and belonged once in a harem in Uzbekistan.
 It’s now a work of art, currently being restored, soon to be exhibited as an object of great beauty.

 Where do I go from here?
 The door that gave flight to my imagination has suddenly transformed into a symbol of female bondage.